Workshops

 Cumberland County Soil & Water Conservation District | 35 Main Street, Windham, Maine

-Are you interested in turning your front yard, back yard, or ANY yard into a safe and environmentally-friendly space for your family, friends, and pets?
-Join us for an informative workshop covering the benefits of implementing raised beds at your own home or workplace.
+Are you looking to increase your food growing capabilities?
+Join us for a workshop covering the benefits of implementing raised beds at your home!
 A raised bed garden has soil that is positioned above ground level, typically in a box-like frame that is made of a food-safe material.

-This workshop will last two hours with the first half spent inside learning about the benefits of raised beds and the second half spent outside in our demonstration garden.
+This workshop will begin inside learning about the benefits of raised beds with the second half spent outside in our demonstration garden.
 Gardening tools and materials will be provided.

 Bring your favorite pair of gardening gloves and prepare to get your hands dirty!